brooklabteam/spillover-virulence/figure-3/within-host-scaling.md

 6. Peramelemorphia

-Now, to parameterize $\mu$, the annual mortality rate by order for our within-host model, we can simply predict lifespan from our fitted GAM, excluding the effects of body mass, then take the inverse:
+Now, to parameterize $\mu$ , the annual mortality rate by order for our within-host model, we can simply predict lifespan from our fitted GAM, excluding the effects of body mass, then take the inverse:

 ```